sami-chaaban/alphascreen/README.md

 ### Running the predictions

-The output is a bash script (*runpredictions.bsh*) that allows you to run Alphafold on all the generated fasta files on your machine/cluster.
-The syntax is set up for the LMB cluster, and will therefore likely not correspond to what you use in your system.
-You can either edit *runpredictions.bsh* or *jobsetup.py* itself so that the Alphafold submission commands have the right syntax.
+The output is a bash script (*runpredictions.bsh*) with a list of commands to run Alphafold on each of the generated fasta files on your machine/cluster.
+The syntax is set up for the LMB, and will therefore likely not be directly compatible with your implementation.
+You can sort this by either editing *runpredictions.bsh* or *jobsetup.py* so that the commands will work.
 If you do change this, make sure the results are output into the *results* directory, which is important for the analysis command ```--show_top``` to work.
-The package has only been tested on Colabfold 1.3.0 and therefore its file naming system.
-Be careful before running the script since it will submit all jobs and rely on your queuing system to handle the submissions.
+The package has only been tested on Colabfold 1.3.0 and the filenames it generates.

+Important: The script will run all the jobs and relies on your queuing system to handle the submissions.

 ```
 bash runpredictions.bsh